Welcome to the Children’s Reading Room update with recent reviews for books on the shelves.

-She has two children’s books published with Library For All, a ballad included in the Share Your Story Tell ‘Em They’re Dreaming anthology and flash fiction in the Carrot Ranch Rough Writers Anthology Vol 1.
+She has children’s books published with Library For All, a ballad included in the Share Your Story Tell ‘Em They’re Dreaming anthology and flash fiction in the Carrot Ranch Rough Writers Anthology Vol 1.
 She loves to write picture books manuscripts for the six-year-old in her own and others’ hearts.

 She belongs to the following writers’ groups:

 Creative Kids Tales